Convert

 Can I just change the VERSION line without changing anything else?

-For some lenient platforms (Google Contacts, Android), changing only the VERSION line may work because their parsers accept mixed syntax.
-However, strict platforms like iCloud will reject a file that declares VERSION:3.0 but uses vCard 2.1 syntax.
-So for reliable results, always apply all the syntax changes for the target version.
+For lenient platforms like Google Contacts and Android, changing only the VERSION line may work because their parsers accept mixed syntax.
+Strict platforms like iCloud reject a file that declares VERSION:3.0 but uses 2.1 syntax or encoding.
+For reliable results, apply all the syntax and encoding changes for the target version, not just the VERSION line.

 Can a single VCF file contain contacts with different versions?

 Technically yes, since each BEGIN:VCARD block has its own VERSION line.
-However, most platforms expect all contacts in a file to use the same version.
-Mixed-version files cause unpredictable import behavior.
-If you have a mixed file, standardize all contacts to one version before importing.
+In practice most platforms expect all contacts in a file to use the same version, and mixed-version files cause unpredictable import behaviour.
+Standardise all contacts to one version before importing.

 Conclusion